London EV Company new production facility, Coventry

 - Development was in a sensitive environment adjacent to a nature reserve requiring consideration of protected species.

 "Turner & Townsend played a significant role in helping LEVC deliver a complex project to a tight timeline scale without compromise.
 With their support, we were able to ensure minimal impact on our surroundings – helping us fulfil our ambitions to work to the highest environmental standards."

 This was a challenging and dynamic programme with multiple installation contractors, a large client commissioning team and the need to support phased handback of installations.
 Our deployed team of safety specialists set the highest safety standards and principles for the delivery of the programme with the intention of winning hearts and instilling a positive safety ethos to influence safe behaviour rather than simply enforcing safety.

 - Facilitation of collaboration, communication and effective contractor coordination on a daily basis.

-- The Turner & Townsend team leading by example coupled with robust safety enforcement on site.
+- Our team leading by example coupled with robust safety enforcement on site.